Coastal Research and Education Society of Long Island

 Our mission is to promote and foster understanding and stewardship of coastal ecosystems through research and education

-We are committed to our mission and have been since 1996.
 Join us on any of our excursions, lectures, activities to learn about our coastal waters and the ecosystems therein.
 Come out on trips to see the amazing diversity of marine mammals, sea turtles, pelagic birds, and other marine life.
-Become a member and/or a volunteer and join us in our work.
+Use the dropdown menu to follow links to become a member, and/or a volunteer and join us in our work.

 Autumn, Winter, and Spring are our SEAL WATCHING/RESEARCH seasons.

-Over 32,000 seal encounters at Cupsogue Beach since 2006.
-Join us at Cupsogue Beach for our 18th year, to observe, photograph, and learn about Long Island's seals.
-The walks suitable for children and are approximately 1.2 miles round trip and take about 1 to 1.5 hours.
+Over 32,175 seal encounters at Cupsogue Beach since 2006.
+Join us at Cupsogue Beach for our 19th year there.
+Observe, photograph, and learn about Long Island's seals.
+The walks are suitable for children and are approximately 1.25 miles round trip and take about 1 to 1.5 hours.
+The paths we take are not stroller-friendly.

 Go to our Seal Walk page for schedule and information about upcoming seal walks

-The video above is a compilation of the best photos of the 2022 Cupsogue Beach seal season
+The slideshow above is a compilation of the best photos of the CRESLI 2023 Cupsogue Beach Seal Season

-Join the crew with over 30 years of whale watching experience.
+Meet the CRESLI naturalists and take a trip with crew with over 37 years of whale watching experience AND professors/scientists as trip leaders.
 Come away with great memories, great photos and videos, and an education about whales, dolphins, sea turtles, and marine life that is second-to-none.
+Come with us to learn, to see, and to help support our work.

 CRESLI is a nonprofit organization as defined in section 501 (c) (3) of the Internal Revenue Code.
 All Contributions are deductible to the fullest extent of the law.
 A copy of the last financial report filed with the Department of State may be obtained by writing to NYS Dept. of State, Office of Charities Registration, Albany, NY 12231.